-Your water is a valuable, plentiful, and cost effective resource.
+Your water is a valuable, plentiful and cost effective resource.

 When considering the high value we place on water, it is truly a bargain to have water service that protects public health, fights fires, supports businesses and the economy, and provides us with the high-quality of life we enjoy.
-Civilization needs clean water: No Water, No City.